What does the call for brotherly love in 1 John 4:7 mean in a fractured world where us/them fences and walls are everywhere?

-I have real trouble with this negative reaction at our attempts to share God's love.
+I have real trouble with this negative reaction to our attempts to share God's love.
 It doesn't fit into 1 John 4 very well.

-John seems to say, Because of God's initiative, loving is imperative.
-In fact, our very power to love comes from God.
+John seems to say that because of God's initiative, loving is imperative.
+Indeed doesn't our very power to love come from God?

 A very warm reaction to our loss came from a retired Italian railroad worker and his wife.
-They had no words of scolding for our stupidity or carelessness.
-Only: How can we help you?
+They did not scold us for our stupidity or carelessness.
+What they said was, How can we help you?
 We don't have much, but you're welcome to be our guests for meals until next month.

 What does all this mean?
-Am I trying to tell you that you have to lose a month's salary every so often just to live up to 1 John 4?
+Am I trying to tell you that you have to lose a month's salary every so often in order to live up to 1 John 4?

-No, but I am convinced that, through these words of John, the Holy Spirit of God is calling us to mold our love lives in the giving pattern of God himself.
-I don't know what the cost might be to you.
+No, but I am convinced that through these words of John, the Holy Spirit of God is calling us to mold our love lives in the giving pattern of God himself.
+I don't know what the cost of doing that would be for you.